Powerbreathe Review: How to Get Maximum Benefits

 You can get maximum benefits from Powerbreathe if you follow some additional instructions related to lifestyle changes in order to improve body-oxygen levels 24/7.
 It is a mistake to compare Powerbreathe vs. Expand-A-Lung or Powerbreathe vs. Powerlung since it is how you use the trainer, rather than which trainer you use, that matters most for modern athletes.

 Furthermore, if you try to exhale longer and even hold your breath after exhalations during breathing exercises (for advanced stages of training only), then you can get even more benefits from Powerbreathe and achieve higher body oxygen levels.
-You can get even better results if you train with the Training Mask since this breathing device can be used during exercise for 20 or 30 min or even longer.
+You can get even better results if you train with the Training Mask since this breathing device can be used during exercise for 20 or 30 min or even longer (if you click the link above, you can read its review).
 The Training Mask simulates high altitude training and has most profound effect on VO2max, endurance, health and fitness.

 Warning.
 Breathing exercises can cause powerful cleansing reactions and can be dangerous for pregnant women, people with organ transplants, GI problems, and panic attacks, as well as those who take medication for diabetes, hypertension, hypothyroidism, and other conditions.
 Consult your health care provider and follow special guidelines, which can be found in the Module Restrictions, limits, and temporary contraindications.